mscott77/startup/README.md

 > [!NOTE]
 > TECHNOLOGY CHANGE - since I'm not doing the friends functionality anymore I obviously can't use web socket to have two players
-> face off against eachother in real time... so instead I'm just going to have the "bob joined the game" thing that the simon example
+> face off against eachother in real time... so instead I'm just going to have a "suggestions" page where there's basically a live chat
-> has.
-I know it's a copout but my app is already complicated as is.
+> where anyone can make a suggestions for a topic. this will serve two purposes 1. allow players to "vote" on topics they want to see
+> in the future and 2. allow me to see what topics people want without having to setup a fancy admin login or something.

 #### old technology representation (doing away with)
 database: friends